 On a recent three-day hike on the Skåneleden Trail in Sweden I decided to pack the Vargo BOT – 700.
 The first day and night went well.
 I boiled some water for tea and coffee and warmed my dinner after soaking.
 One disadvantage when using the gas is that you have to give all your attention to the exercise at hand.
 You can’t just turn on the gas and relax, you have to stir the food all the time and control the amount of flame.
 With my alcohol stove setups you can basically give the food a stir once in a while and chill.
 On the second night things went well too although I had to keep an eye on the flame all the time and stir.
 However, on the final day at breakfast time I decided to just heat my oatmeal slightly to take the chill off; it was quite a cold morning.
 The first hour while hiking it was freezing and even with gloves on my finger tips were numb.
 I had my eyes off the heating process for just a short while and this was enough to burn my food.
 I looked in the bottom of the BOT and the whole base was covered in a black, burnt food mass.
 I was not a happy boy.
 Luckily it was the last day and I was heading home.
 But now I’m not sure that I want to take this pot on my Lapland adventure later on this year.
 I just think that it is too much fuss.
 I can easily take the train up to Lapland and not flying is much better for the environment.

 If I want a system that is compact and easy, but using alcohol fuel, then the Stormin Cold Soak Optional System is a better option in my opinion.
-Norman has also improved and updated the proto-type version that I tested on my Lapland trip last year.
+Norman improved and updated the prototype version that I tested on my Lapland in 2018.
+July 19, 2019 – the Stormin Cold Soak Optional System is no longer available.

 To be fair I should mention that the food items that have burnt have contained sugar.
 The sugar content is the main reason that the food sticks to the base of the pot.
 But the point is that I have successfully heated the exact same foods on my alcohol stoves and I have not experienced these issues that I am experiencing using a gas stove with the Vargo BOT – 700.
 The whole idea or the designed function of the Vargo BOT – 700 is to soak first and then heat afterwards.
 If I’m having issues every single time to do what it is designed to do then something is wrong with the system.
 I’ll probably get a lot of flak about this statement but to be honest it should be easy and it’s not.